thewisenerd/mvn-dep-diff/README.md

 --------------

-a stupid tool that copies [@JakeWharton/dependency-tree-diff](https://github.com/JakeWharton/dependency-tree-diff) that is for gradle for maven
+a stupid tool that copies [@JakeWharton/dependency-tree-diff](https://github.com/JakeWharton/dependency-tree-diff) that is for gradle for maven. something like this probably already exists but i am not aware of the same.

 ### use-case